hrandhawa17/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/rs3.png

 #.
 We will need to create a couple Playbooks for this workflow to be possible.
 Let's start by clicking **Create Playbook**.
 We will first be creating the Playbook that will be increasing the Memory of the VM.
+We want to create a playbook that reads in a string coming from the ticket system (approved or denied in our case) and have conditional branching and execution of the next steps accordingly.

    .. figure:: images/rs3b.png